CDCgov/MIRA-NF/README.md

 *all commands listed below can not be included in run command and the defaults will be used*

-- p - provide a built in primer schema if using experement type SC2-Whole-Genome-Illumina. options: articv3, articv4, articv4.1, articv5.3.2, qiagen, swift, swift_211206. **Will be overwritten by custom_primers flag if both flags are provided**
+- p - provide a built in primer schema if using experiment type SC2-Whole-Genome-Illumina. options: articv3, articv4, articv4.1, articv5.3.2, qiagen, swift, swift_211206. **Will be overwritten by custom_primers flag if both flags are provided**
 - custom_primers - provide a custom primer schema by entering the file path to your own custom primer fasta file.
-Must be fasta formated. **Trimming will only work with custom primers that are greater than 15bp**
+Must be fasta formatted. **Trimming will only work with custom primers that are greater than 15bp**
 - parquet_files - (optional) flag to produce parquet files (boolean).
 Default set to false.
 - subsample_reads - (optional) The number of reads that used for subsampling.
 Paired reads for Illumina data and single reads for ONT data.
 Default 10,000,000. options: true or false
 - process_q - (required for hpc profile)  provide the name of the processing queue that will submit to the queue.
 - email - (optional) provide an email if you would like to receive an email with the irma summary upon completion.
 - irma_config - (optional) Call flu-sensitive, flu-secondary or flu-utr irma config instead of the built in flu configs.
 Defaults set to not use these configs. options: sensitive or secondary
-- amd_platform - (optional) this flag allows the user to skip the "nextflow samplesheet creation" step.
-It will require the user to provide a different samplesheet that is described under "nextflow samplesheet setup" in the usage.md document.
+- amd_platform - (optional) this flag allows the user to skip the "Nextflow samplesheet creation" step.
+It will require the user to provide a different samplesheet that is described under "Nextflow samplesheet setup" in the usage.md document.
 Please read the usage.md fully before implementing this flag.
 Default false.
 Options true or false

 To run locally you will need to install Nextflow and singularity-ce or docker on your computer (see links above for details) or you can use an interactive session on an hpc.
 The command will be run as seen below: